KeisGSmit/Milestone1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- Scott (Tutor) from the Code Institute helped with errors in the navigation bar burger Icon.